Data type conversion reference

 other numeric type of the language.

-, any value different from 0
+BOOLEAN, any value different from 0

-, otherwise (zero) is
+becomes TRUE, otherwise (zero) is

-.DEFINE hasContent BOOLEAN, s STRING
+FALSE.DEFINE hasContent BOOLEAN, s STRING

 LET s = "abc"

-LET hasContent = s.getLength()
+LET hasContent = s.getLength() When converting a string (CHAR, VARCHAR or

-, the string will be converted to a number
+STRING) to BOOLEAN, the string will be converted to a number

 first, then the number-to-boolean conversion applies.
 If the string value cannot convert to a

-numeric value (for example, "abc"), the boolean value becomes NULL
+numeric value (for example, "abc"), the boolean value becomes NULL.

-to a string, the result will be
+When converting a BOOLEAN to a string, the result will be

-string values, depending on the boolean value.
+"1" or "0" string values, depending on the boolean value.

 Large object type conversions

-value can be converted to/from CHAR
+A TEXT value can be converted to/from CHAR,

-VARCHAR
+VARCHAR or STRING.

-type cannot be converted to/from any
+The BYTE type cannot be converted to/from any

 other type.